 They treat vertigo regularly

 A vestibular physical therapist is a great choice, as long as they have had advanced training.
 Sometimes they only need to see you for one or two visits, and other times it may take several months of care, depending on the cause of your vertigo.
-Bonus points if they’ve been to Emory’s Competency-Based Course (the gold standard for training) or other great courses as on this list.
+Bonus points if they’ve been to Emory’s Competency-Based Course (the gold standard for training) or other great courses as on this comprehensive vestibular training courses .
 An Ear, Nose, and Throat (ENT) doctor is another option, but be sure they specialize in vertigo and not only sinus surgery for example.
 Some chiropractors have specialized training in functional neurology and can help if your issues relate to neck problems.
 Your primary care physician (PCP) may or may not have some experience with treating vertigo but often the better choice is a specialist (PT, ENT, etc.), so ask your PCP for a referral if needed.
 Finally, a neurologist is a good choice if you have a diagnosis of vestibular migraine or central causes of vertigo such as stroke or multiple sclerosis.

 Extra bonus points to the PCP, ENT, chiropractor, or neurologist who also refers you to a vestibular physical therapist for a team-based approach, especially if balance is an issue!